-The Elementary Level teaching certificate allows the holder to teach all subjects in a self- contained classroom, grades K-8.
+The Elementary Level teaching certificate allows the holder to teach all subjects in a self-contained classroom, grades K-8.
 The Secondary Level certified teacher is allowed to instruct grades 6-12 in endorsed subjects.
-Art teachers are certified to teach their subject area across the K-12 spectrum, minors are not required in this comprehensive teaching major.
+Art and Music teachers are certified to teach their subject areas across the K-12 spectrum, minors are not required in these two comprehensive teaching majors.